-- Sole proprietorship- The individual who owns the business. - Corporation (including a limited liability company (LLC) treated as a corporation) - The president, vice president, or other principal officer. - · Partnership (including an LLC treated as a partnership) or unincorporated organization - A responsible and duly authorized member or officer having knowledge of its affairs. - Single member LLC treated as a disregarded entity-The owner of the LLC. - Trust or estate- The fiduciary.
+- Sole proprietorship- The individual who owns the - Corporation (including a limited liability company (LLC) treated as a corporation)- The president, vice president, or other principal officer duly authorized to - · Partnership (including an LLC treated as a partnership) or unincorporated organization- A responsible and duly authorized member or officer having knowledge of its affairs. - Single member LLC treated as a disregarded entity- The owner of the LLC, or principal officer duly authorized to sign. - Trust or estate- The fiduciary.